 Best for: Business leaders making AI strategy decisions.

-Three economists from the University of Toronto reframe AI as a drop in the cost of prediction — and then work through the economic implications for every type of business decision.
+Three Toronto economists reframe AI as one thing: a massive drop in the cost of prediction.
+Then they trace what that means for every type of business decision.
+Elegant and practical.

 Key insight: When prediction becomes cheap, the value of judgment (human decision-making) goes up.
 AI does not replace decisions — it changes the economics of making them.